Rich Buttered Sugar-Free Maple Syrup, THM-S or FP

 See below for the full printable recipe but be sure and read the following notes first.

-*This is a small batch of syrup best enjoyed on special occasions when you just need to have some old time syrup on a nice big stack of pancakes with butter.
+- *This is a small batch of syrup best enjoyed on special occasions when you just need old fashioned syrup on a nice big stack of pancakes with butter.

 - *1 teaspoon maple flavoring

 - 1/4 teaspoon vanilla extract